- Fee assured

 - Breast specialist

-Consultant Oncoplastic Breast Surgeon at the Nightingale & Genesis Breast Cancer Prevention Centre, in the University Hospital of South Manchester.
-The Nightingale Centre is nationally recognised as a centre of excellence for breast cancer treatment and is one of the largest units in the UK.
+Consultant Oncoplastic Breast Surgeon at the Nightingale & Prevent Breast Cancer Prevention Centre, at Manchester Foundation Trust.
+The Nightingale Centre is nationally recognised as a centre of excellence for breast cancer treatment and is the largest unit in the UK.

 National Fellowship in Oncoplastic Breast Surgery in 2010, under the tutorage of Plastic and Breast Reconstructive Surgeons in Sheffield.

-He completed his surgical training in 2012 and was appointed as a Consultant in Breast and Breast Cancer Surgery at the University Hospital of South Manchester.
+He completed his surgical training in 2012 and was appointed as a Consultant in Breast and Breast Cancer Surgery.
 His specialist area within the NHS is exclusively breast disease and breast related problems, i.e. breast cancer surgery, breast reconstruction, aesthetic breast surgery and lipomodelling/fat transfer.
-Experienced in the use of Polyurethane coated breast implants for the prevention of capsular contracture in breast augmentation or revision surgery.
+Mr Harvey exclusively performs breast cosmetic surgery and reconstructive and revisional surgery and as a consequence of his good outcomes and reputation is an International speaker on the topics.

-Mr Harvey is an invited speaker at International Breast Reconstructive meetings including the Amsterdam Bioskills training course on the use of Strattice in Breast Reconstruction.
+Mr Harvey is an invited speaker at International Breast Reconstructive meetings including the ORBS conference, Milano Breast Conference, Amsterdam Breast Conference and is a trainer for Allergan.

 Mr Harvey is an active trainer, participating in the teaching of trainee breast and plastic surgeons at both local and national levels.
 Mr Harvey is author of the Oxford Handbook of Breast Disease Management and is an Honorary Senior Lecturer at the University of Manchester.
-He is head of patient safety at the Nightingale Breast Unit.
+He is lead for multiple trials in Manchester and in the UK, mainly introducing innovation to breast surgery and ensuring high quality outcomes for patients, particularly those have cancer and reconstructive surgery.

 Areas of interest